 The AIGP Body of Knowledge v2.1, effective February 2026, rewards strategic allocation of your study time.
 Not all domains carry equal weight, and the 2026 updates have shifted the balance meaningfully.

-Domain 1 (Foundations) is King
+Domain 1 (Foundations) Is King

 Think of Domain 1 as the Rosetta Stone for the entire exam.
 You must master technical terminology — supervised vs. unsupervised learning, algorithms, inference — to correctly decode the scenario-based questions in Domains 2, 3, and 4.
 Without this technical foundation, you will likely misinterpret what a question is actually asking, even if your governance knowledge is excellent.